aws-samples/sample-s3-rollback-tool/README.md

 It can also revert a few thousand changes in a smaller bucket (up to millions of objects) in under 15 minutes end-to-end, including real-time inventory creation.

- Unlike other solutions, it does not require anything (other then versioning) to be in place prior to the undesired event.
+ Unlike other solutions, it does not require anything to be in place prior to the undesired event, other then [S3 Versioning](readme.md).
 See [Prerequisites](#prerequisites).

 [Watch the demo here:](https://www.youtube.com/watch?v=2XR2trZvv7w) [![Recorded demo of the tool](https://img.youtube.com/vi/2XR2trZvv7w/mqdefault.jpg)](https://www.youtube.com/watch?v=2XR2trZvv7w)